Ben74x/devfolio/content/blog/Image Recognition and Chatbot Website Using AWS/index.md

     SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.*/
 ```
 </br></br>
 12. After adding all those components, save the file and refresh your web page.
-When you click capture, the Rekognition API would be used to identify the objects and you should see a list of objects on the left hand side like the below image.
-Additionally, a spinning icon should come up when capturing images.
+When you click capture, the Rekognition API would be used to identify the objects and you should see a list of objects on the left hand side.
+Additionally, a spinning icon should come up when capturing images. </br></br>
 13. We can add some custom functionality such as Google searching any objects identified.
 Add the below code snippet inside `video.js` after `pageList.appendChild(element)`.
 ```js
 //If labels are not face, person or human and it's the first time search is occurring, search for the detected object in Google.